Website Carbon Footprint Calculator Tool Online

 Website Carbon Footprint Calculator: FAQ

-How does this website carbon calculator estimate CO2?
+How does this calculator estimate carbon per page view?

-Why can my result differ from Website Carbon or another tool?
+Why can this result differ from browser page weight or another carbon tool?

 Want a Faster, Lower Carbon Website?